mpinar/MachineLearning/Coursework_Mert_Pinar.md

 >Number of Support Vectors:  240

-For ploting the output and calculating the error using MAPE;
+For ploting the output and calculating the error using RMSE;
 ```r
 errorOnSvmSixD <- sqrt(mean((signif(sixDsPredictedOutput, digits = 5) - exchangeRateTest[6:69])^2))